2560002-lgtm/Sanjanasapkal/README.md

-# Sanjanasapkal
+# Sanjana Sapkal
-This is
+This is my first repository.
-skajhkag